Benito Esquenazi, Cuban-American Artist

-My studio practice is primarily painting and drawing.
-Though currently, my work is expanding into multi-disciplinary experiences that involve performance art, dance, and interactive works.
+My studio practice is primarily painting and drawing, although currently, my work is expanding into multi-disciplinary experiences involving performance art, dance, and interactive works.

 To be completed an artwork needs to be seen, and I believe that the purpose of art is to change the way people see themselves and the world around them.